team5735/SoftwareTrainingDocs/lessons/002_java_concepts_and_review.md

 ### Classes

 In Java, all of our code lives inside of **classes**.
-A class, most succinctly, represents something.
+A class, most succinctly, represents a blueprint for something, and can be compared to the blueprint of a house.
+Instances of classes can be created, often referred to as objects, and can be compared to the fully constructed house that originates from the blueprint.
 Here's the typical structure of a class:

 * **Instance Variables:** These are variables that belong to the class itself.
 They're usually declared at the top of the class and define the properies of the thing.
 * **Constructors:** A constructor is a special method that gets called when you create a new object from the class.
 It's like the object's setup wizard.